Powerball jackpot for Saturday grows to $615 million, 10th largest in history

 The last time a lottery player matched all five white balls and the red Powerball was on April 19, when a winning ticket in Ohio earned a grand prize of $252.6 million.

-The lucky winner of Saturday's jackpot could choose between the annuitized $615 million prize over 30 years or to take the lump-sum payment.
+The lucky winner of Saturday's jackpot could choose between the annuitized $615 million prize over 30 years or taking the lump-sum payment.
 Both prizes are before taxes, according to lottery officials.

 No one matched all six drawn numbers – the white balls of 17, 24, 48, 62 and 68 along with the red Powerball of 23 – on Wednesday.
 However, three lucky players in Florida, Ohio and New York won $1 million prizes, according to officials.